stefanoturcarelli/stefanoturcarelli/README.md

 I speak Spanish fluently, so if you ever want to code or chat in Español, I'm your guy! 😄

 Feel free to explore my repositories, and don't hesitate to open issues, suggest improvements, or just say hi!
-Let's code, laugh, and make the world a better place one commit at a time. 🚀✨
+Let's code, laugh, and make the world a better place, one commit at a time. 🚀✨

 Cheers,
 Stefano 🍻